robak86/hardwired/packages/react/README.md

 #### Components

-React components can be tested using both unit-test and integration-test oriented approaches.
+React components can be tested using both unit and integration oriented approaches.
 Without using dependency injection, we are somewhat forced to the latter.
 Integration tests focus on testing the component's real, user-facing behavior.
 They are not burden with testing implementation details, so in theory they shouldn't be as fragile as unit tests.
 Unfortunately, in case of complex components, depending solely on integration tests can be costly because they very often require a complex setup for every test case.
-In this section I will present more unit-test oriented approach.
+In this section, I will present a more unit-test oriented approach.
 (In real-world application, one should probably find a good balance between both approaches).